evanwill/go-go-ghpages-b/content/3-blog.md

 ### Keep Posting, More Markdown

 - On your repository's home page, click the "Add file" button and select "Create new file".
-- Start by typing `_posts` followed by `/`.
-Adding the slash will automatically let GitHub know you want to create a new folder ("_posts").
-- Continue typing your post filename: `2020-10-22-second-post.md`
+- Continue typing your post filename: `_posts/2020-10-22-second-post.md`
 - Put your cursor in the editor to add the front matter and content, following the example below to learn some more Markdown syntax.
 - When done editing, scroll to the bottom of the page to the "Commit changes" section, fill in your "commit message" and click the green "Commit changes" button.